 - 8. Payment-Returned Checks.
 Whenever a check is submitted in payment of and the check is subsequently returned unpaid by the bank upon which the check is drawn, and the check is not redeemed prior to the due date, the Permittee, in addition to the amount due, pay a return check fee as established by the Board of Supervisors. - 9.
 Payment -Interest on Late Payments.
 If Permittee fails to remit the Community Benefit Rate Payment at the time due shall pay interest at the rate of one-half of one percent per month or fraction thereof on the amount of the Community Benefit Rate Payment, from the date on which the remittance first became delinquent until paid.
-All such interest as accrues shall become a part of the Community Benefit Rate Payment required to be paid.
-Only payments for the full amount due shall be accepted.
+All such interest as accrues shall become a part of the Community Benefit Rate Payment due shall be accepted.
 Partial payments shall not be accepted.